-The data for this inventory was provided from utility bills (LADWP and SCE for electricity, SoCalGas for Natural Gas), data from other Facilities staff outside of the Energy office (for propane, fertilizer applied on campus, and municipal solid waste), and reports run on square footage during winter of 2023.
-Fleet fuel usage was estimated to be the same as in FY21, due to a lack of available data for FY22 and FY23.
+The data for this inventory was provided from utility bills (LADWP for electricity, SoCalGas for Natural Gas), data from other Facilities staff outside of the Energy office (for propane, fertilizer applied on campus, and municipal solid waste), and reports run on square footage during spring 2025.
+Fleet fuel usage was estimated to be the same as in FY21, due to a lack of available data for FY22-FY24.
 Given that fleet emission are a de minims source for USC (historically <3%), we have confidence that this is a reasonable placeholder.
-USC had an additional estimated 308 MTCDE of biogenic emissions from biodiesel and ethanol as transport fuels.

 For the years 2015, 2016, 2017 and 2018, emissions for commuting were estimated/projected based on the rate of change in (Full-Time Equivalent) student enrollment from the 2014 baseline year (for student commuting).
 For 2020, a 30% across-the-board reduction from 2019 commuting vehicle miles traveled was assumed, due to changes induced by the COVID-19 pandemic.
 For 2021, a further 50% across the board reduction was applied.
-For the FY22 and FY23 updates, methodologies were changed to incorporate AQMD commuter survey data, allowing for much greater confidence in the mode share and distance numbers.
+For the FY22 and onward updates, methodologies were changed to incorporate AQMD commuter survey data, allowing for much greater confidence in the mode share and distance numbers.
 While the survey breaks commuters down by subtype (e.g. undergrad versus grad students, faculty vs staff), the total commuting emissions were aggregated into the two categories (employee and student) to allow for continuity between historic reporting and this new method for gathering and analyzing activity data.